ilovemochi/mochi-test/README.md

 In order to use google maps you will need one that you will have to generate on google maps. then it will add to the .env file with key name **NEXT_PUBLIC_OAUTH_API_KEY =my-google-key**

-To download some private project libraries you will need to add the **44d1bfd19a51ccf8070bd5d281fce8f1b9c6c3b9** token to the .npmrc file.

 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v14][nodejs] or higher installed on your computer.
 From your command line:

 ## :information_source: How To Use